 Well, at the end of the 19th century, there came a time when the classical theory wasn’t able to explain some practical observations.
-The phenomenon like the distribution of electromagnetic radiation emitted from black body or simply black body radiation.
+The phenomenon like the distribution of electromagnetic radiation emitted from the black body or simply black body radiation.

-I mean, the performed experiments demonstrated that at shorter wavelength toward the ultraviolet end of the spectrum, energy approaches zero.
+I mean, the performed experiments demonstrated that at a shorter wavelength toward the ultraviolet end of the spectrum, energy approaches zero.

 On the other hand, classical theory predicted that energy should become infinite.
 This bizarre contradiction is known as Rayleigh-Jeans Catastrophe or Ultraviolet Catastrophe.

 This directly contradicted the principles of conservation of energy.
 That is where physicists started to believe that a new model for the explanation of black bodies should be discovered.